 The Swiss–born actor Emil Jannings (1884 – 1950) became Germany’s first “world star” and the first actor in the world to win an Oscar.
 The Oscar was awarded in 1928 for his roles in two films, The Way of all Flesh and The Last Command.
 The latter film was a “ParaUfaMet” international collaboration between the American Paramount and MGM studios, and Germany’s Ufa studio.
 The American studios had poured post-WWI dollars into inflation–ridden Weimar Germany to control Ufa and the German film market.
 The Last Command was produced in both English and German language versions – the German film title was Der letzte Befehl (1927) and the original poster for the film is found in this Collection.

-As of August 2017 some twenty–three film posters in the Collection are those of motion pictures starring Emil Jannings: Der letzte Befehl, Der Alte und junge König, Traumulus, Der Herrscher, Der zerbrochene Krug, Robert Koch, Ohm Krüger, Die Entlassung, and Jannings’ last completed film, Alte Herz wird wieder Jung.
+As of March 2019 some twenty–four film posters in the Collection are those of motion pictures starring Emil Jannings: Der letzte Befehl, Der Alte und junge König, Traumulus, Der Herrscher, Der zerbrochene Krug, Robert Koch, Ohm Krüger, Die Entlassung, and Jannings’ last completed film, Alte Herz wird wieder Jung.